APINetwork/ProtocolSpec/README.md

 So if you are a developer and want to easily access APIs and IMAP data?
 Join the API Network project.
 The API / IMAP / OAuth 2 / Email Classifiction Open Source Project for Developers.

 ## The Problem
-There are three central issues with today's providers of API calls:
+There are four central issues with today's providers of API calls:

 1. Many of the most popular API's you can think of (Facebook, Twitter, Salesforce) have artificial limits on the number of API calls a developer can make to their system.
 This creates critical scaling issues and often breaks smaller applications that depend on these API calls when they reach these limits put in place by API providers.